This country is covered by UNISDR's Europe office.

-Phone: +41 584 641 781 +41 791 725 405
+Phone: +41 (0)58 464 17 81 +41 791 725 405

 Natural hazards are a part of Swiss habitat.
 In 1997, the Swiss Federal Council founded the national platform PLANAT, with the aim to improve prevention.

-- Federal Central Government
+1. Federal Central Government

-- research community
+3. research community

-- professional associations
+4. professional associations

-- private sector
+5. private sector

-- insurance companies
+6. insurance companies

+are represented in PLANAT.
+The members are experts in such diverse fields as land use planning, forestry, civil defence, risk management and natural hazard prevention, infrastructure, international development cooperation, climate impact research and many others.
 The Federal Council appoints them for periods of four years.
 The next elections will be held at the end of 2015.

 Motivated by a motion, which was filed in the federal parliament by the former Councilor of States Hans Danioth in 1999, the Swiss Federal Council (Swiss government) commissioned PLANAT to develop a comprehensive and interlinked strategy to improve the protection against natural hazards.
 It also intends to ensure comparable security standards throughout Switzerland based on extensive risk management.
 The aim is to protect people and their livelihood as well as important material assets.